arnoldtics/ChristmasLogistics_SantaClausModel/README.md

 ### Implementation of Nodes

 ### Graph definition
+Through Graph.hpp we manage a collection of states (nodes) with attributes like gifts, latitude, and longitude.
+It provides methods to add nodes, retrieve the number of gifts for a state, calculate distances between states using the Haversine formula, and list states ordered by proximity to a given state.
+The construct_graph function initializes the graph using external data, ensuring each state is added with its corresponding information.
+This setup is ideal for analyzing geographical relationships, such as finding nearby states or planning optimized routes based on distances.
+1. **Harvesine Formula**:
 ### BFS Exploration

 Through the use of the properties graph, a BFS-like algorithm was implemented to perform graph exploration.
 A BFS follows these steps: